OpenBioSim/nqcc-hackathon-2025/README.md

 ## About Alice & Bob emulators

 Alice & Bob's Felis library lets you use cat qubits emulator under the form of Qiskit backends reproducing the gate set and noise model of quantum computers based on cat qubits: https://github.com/Alice-Bob-SW/qiskit-alice-bob-provider.
+Note that we provide a Pennylane connector so that you don't necessarily need to work with Qiskit.

 Two types of emulators are available: "physical" and "logical".
 As the "physical" emulators are focused on running error correction experiments and do not feature a universal gate set, make sure you use "logical" emulators, which behave as an error-corrected (but not error-free) quantum computer would.
 For more about the distinction, you may read https://felis.alice-bob.com/docs/backends/logical_physical/.